 Robin also has a "calendar clean-up" feature, which cancels recurring meetings that don't always happen.
 This helps reduce “ghost meetings” (learn more about these spooky meetings here) and ensures that rooms are available to groups that actually need them.

 Is Robin the right tool for your company?
+Or should you find an alternative to Robin.
 Before you decide, take a look at these pros and cons.

-- Integrates with most major email and calendar tools
+- Integrates with most major email and calendar tools.
+When you´re on G-suite, Robin is the tool for you.

-- Works well for companies that use flexible seating
+- Works well for companies that use flexible seating, due to interactive floor maps.

 - Reservations are updated in real-time, so users can see what rooms are available right now